Stowupland Village sign

 The people in our collections and their stories

-We are indebted to local residents, both past and present, for their contributions to our archives through which we have learnt much of our past from before Domesday to more recent times.
+We are indebted to local residents, both past and present, for their contributions to our archives through which we have learnt and continue to learn much of our past from before Domesday to more recent times.